-Infographic is a visual representation of data, concept, or a process.
+Infographic is a visual representation of data, concept, or process.
 You’ve probably seen a lot of them online.
 They are used in blog posts, articles, presentations, and website landing pages.
 The wide use of infographics is quite understandable – it is a sure way to make your writing more engaging.
+So, let’s figure out how to use infographics in your blog.

 It is a great tool that has multiple benefits, no matter what your writing niche is.
 Let’s discuss why and when to use it and how to do it right in your blog.